CaptainRexPL/hillock-public/README.md

 A simple application written in spring boot.
 This repository is a public mirror since I wanted to show the progress to my friends without having to add them to the main repo.
 Since we all like to play card games like poker, I decided to create this simple project to make it easier to manage them.

+## Usage of the production version
+Since there's no actual web app (yet), here's what you need to do to use the production version:
+1. Open the swagger page
+2. Generate an invite code with the /api/invites endpoint
+3. Create a user with the /api/account/create endpoint
+4. Verify your email (since mailgun is sometimes getting ratelimited, you might need to wait a bit)
+5. Log in with the /api/account/login endpoint
+6. That's it!
+You can now use almost all of the endpoints (some of them can only be used by the administrator)

 # Credits

 * CaptainRexPL